This website uses cookies

 The server-side and client-side validators shared an implicit connection that affected both signup and password reset.
 The agent didn't notice.
 Neither did we.

-A perfect review would map every requirement to every changed file.
-In practice, you see a fraction of that:
+A perfect review would map every changed file to the affected requirements.
+In practice, you only see a fraction of that:

 • requirements named in the task